mbarkhau/sbk/READMEv2.md

 ## Shamirs Secret Sharing

-This seciton describes how the `shares` are generated.
+This section describes how the `shares` are generated.

 ### Prelude: Naive Key Splitting

 It's fairly obvoius why you might want to split a secret key into multiple parts: Anybody who finds or steals the full key will have access to your wallet.
 To reduce the risk if being robbed, you can split the key into multiple parts.
+If somebody finds such a fragment, it will not be enough to access your wallet.

 If for example you have a wallet seed of 12 bytes `"abcd efgh ijkl"` (with 96 bits of entropy), you could split it into fragments: `"1: abcd"`, `"2: efgh"`, `"3: ijkl"`.
 This way each fragment (by itself) is not enough to recover your wallet.
 The downside is that you increase the risk of losing your wallet: If you lose even one fragment, you also lose the wallet.